 - All special resolutions.

-- Resolutions agreed by all the members of the company.
+- Resolutions are agreed upon by all the members of the company.

 - Resolutions passed by a company giving consent to the Board of any power relating to the sale, lease, etc.

 - Resolution of the appointment of a sole meeting of the sole selling agent.

 Related Content of Company Meeting: